Team

 USA

 Brent D. Ryan is Vice Provost and Professor of Urban Design and Public Policy in MIT’s Department of Urban Studies and Planning in Cambridge, MA, USA.
 His research focuses on the aesthetics and policies of contemporary urban design, particularly with respect to current and pressing issues like deindustrialization and climate change.
-Has written two books: Design After Decline: How America rebuilds shrinking cities, published by University of Pennsylvania Press in 2012, and The Largest Art: A measured manifesto for a plural urbanism, published by MIT Press in 2017.
+Has written two books: Design After Decline: How America rebuilds shrinking cities and The Largest Art: A measured manifesto for a plural urbanism.
 Co-editor of the Journal of Planning History.
 Currently conducting research in several countries around the world, including China, India, Ukraine, Japan, and the United States.
-Recently completed a study of post-industrial Kyiv with the architectural, arts, and planning collective Urban Curators, and continues to conduct research on Ukrainian urban morphology.

 Illustration